SanderSpies/WorldState.js/README.md

-WorldState.js - a library for immutable graphs
+WorldState.js - a generator for immutable graphs
 ===

 Current version: pre 0.1